 - Kraken’s security team – Kraken claims that they have an “expert team” dedicated to testing their systems “via every imaginable attack vector”.

 - Kraken’s bug bounty program – Instead of hackers trying to steal coins from Kraken whenever they found certain vulnerabilities in their system, they can simply report the vulnerabilities to Kraken instead.
-That way, the hackers instead can earn money in an ethical, moral, and legitimate manner.
+That way, hackers instead can earn money in an ethical, moral, and legitimate manner.

+Kraken seems to be a fairly safe exchange to use.
 Clearly, security is one of the things Kraken takes really seriously, which is something that most exchanges should be prioritizing in the first place.

 But is it actually a good idea to leave your coins on Kraken, an exchange?

-Even Jesse Powell himself, Kraken’s CEO, told people on Twitter to not store coins on exchanges that aren’t being actively traded, while advocating the usage of hardware wallets:
+Even Jesse Powell himself, Kraken’s CEO, told people on Twitter to not store coins on exchanges that aren’t being actively traded while advocating the usage of hardware wallets:

 Reasons why you should NOT leave your funds on Kraken